These four cases will quickly show who Gorsuch really is

 Alaska Oil and Gas Association v.
 Zinke: One of the biggest concerns raised by those opposing Gorsuch's confirmation was that his record suggested he would be hostile to environmental regulations and the agencies that create them.
 That theory will be tested soon after Gorsuch's swearing in, with a case involving the fate of polar bears.

-In 2008, the Bush administration's Fish and Wildlife Agency officially declared the polar bear a threatened species under the Endangered Species Act.
+In 2008, the Bush administration's Fish and Wildlife Service officially declared the polar bear a threatened species under the Endangered Species Act.
 Two years later, the agency designated 187,000 square miles around the Bering Sea, the Arctic Ocean and the Alaskan North Slope as critical habitat for the bears, which created new restrictions on oil drilling in the region.
 The Alaskan oil industry sued and alleged that the Fish and Wildlife Service had overreached and made an arbitrary decision in selecting the boundaries for the critical habitat.
 The trial court partially agreed, but the 9th Circuit Court of Appeals overturned that decision and sided with the wildlife agency.
 The appeal of that decision is pending before the Supreme Court, which will decide in the next few months whether to hear the case.

 Federal agency overreach is something Gorsuch has a clear record on.
 He wrote a lengthy concurrence to one of his own opinions on the 10th Circuit, calling on the Supreme Court to limit the requirement that judges defer to federal agencies such as Fish and Wildlife when considering the implementation of laws made by Congress.
 This may be a sign that, despite his love of skiing, Gorsuch probably is not going to side with the polar bears.